 To this I say…Shut your mean-hearted pieholes, you wankers.
 (And anyone who hasn’t, at some point in their existence, called a middle schooler a wanker is probably lying.
 Let’s face it, middle school is not our finest hour as humans.)

-I’m willing to bet that these are the same little judgmentalists that gave you sideways glances for not attending a church (particularly one of a Christian persuasion).
+I’m willing to bet that these are the same little judgmentalists that gave you sideways glances for not attending a religious institution (particularly one of a Christian persuasion).

 These are the people who will say it’s obviously impossible for a generous old guy to deliver presents to kids one night of the year, while simultaneously cherishing and accepting the “fact” that a deity impregnated a virgin and their child wiped away the entirety of sin in the world…